 If you would like further information regarding the specific named recipients that we share data with, please contact us by writing to the Data Protection Officer.

-Credit Reference Agencies
+6.2 Credit Reference Agencies

 In order to process your application, we will perform credit and identity checks on you with one or more credit reference agencies (“CRAs”).
 Where you take banking services from us we may also make periodic searches at CRAs to manage your account with us.

-To do this, we will supply your personal information to CRAs and they will give us information about you.
-This will include information from your credit application and about your financial situation and financial history.
+and about your financial situation and financial history.
 CRAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.

 We will use this information to: